Lall-091/sql-docs/docs/t-sql/statements/truncate-table-transact-sql.md

 - `TRUNCATE TABLE` isn't allowed within the `EXPLAIN` statement.

 - `TRUNCATE TABLE` can't be executed inside of a transaction.

-## Deferred deallocation

-When a table that uses 128 extents or more is truncated, the [!INCLUDE [ssDE](../../includes/ssde-md.md)] defers the actual page deallocations, and their associated locks, until after the transaction commits.
-Truncation occurs in two separate phases: logical and physical.
-In the logical phase, the existing allocation units used by the table and its indexes are marked for deallocation and locked until the transaction commits.
-In the physical phase, a background process removes the pages marked for deallocation.
-This means that the space released by `TRUNCATE TABLE` might not be available for new allocations immediately.

-If [accelerated database recovery](../../relational-databases/accelerated-database-recovery-concepts.md) is enabled, truncation uses separate logical and physical phases regardless of the number of extents.

 ## Permissions